DirtyPatel/CST8916-Assignment02/Assignment02.md

 Google Cloud.
 (2024).
 Cloud Dataflow Documentation. https://cloud.google.com/dataflow

-### 7 AI Usage Disclosure
+### 7. AI Usage Disclosure

-I used generative AI (ChatGPT, Claude) to help brainstorm ideas, compare cloud services, and review the clarity of my writing.
+I used generative AI (ChatGPT, Claude) to help brainstorm and find the use cases, help find documentation to compare cloud services, and review the clarity of my writing and see if i have grammatical errors or if the structure of the report is accurate.

-It was also used to help me organize the structure of the report.
+However, all the creative ideas, research and analysis is my own work.